To opt out of LIUNA Local 1029 dues:

 LIUNA Local 1029 is a private organization with minimal obligations to disclose financial information to members.

 However, the IRS requires unions’ 990 tax return to be a public document, and these can be found online at sites like this.
 LIUNA Local 1029 reports using the Employer Identification Number (EIN) 51-6019025.
+Here is their most recent filing.

 In addition, LIUNA Local 1029 is required to file annual financial reports with the U.S. Department of Labor that provide more detailed information about the union’s finances, including how much it spends on certain political and lobbying activities.
 The most recent report filed by LIUNA Local 1029 is available here.